orlad1006/pands-problem-sheet/README.md

 ### My notes:

-1. To read in a text file, the file must already exist or it will throw an error
-2. The file to be read should ideally be saved within the same directory as the program, to make it easier to retrieve the file path when typing the name of the text file on the command line.
-3. I saved a txt file of moby dick from www.guten.org to the pands directory on my desktop
+To read in a text file, the file must already exist or it will throw an error.
+I chose Little Women The file to be read should ideally be saved within the same directory as the program, to make it easier to retrieve the file path when typing the name of the text file on the command line.
+Therefore I saved a txt file of moby dick from www.guten.org to the pands directory on my desktop

+Part 1:
-4. Command Line argument is a way of managing the script or program externally by providing the script name and the input parameters from command line options while executing the script.
+I imported the sys module to use a Command Line argument.
+This is a way of managing the script or program externally by providing the script name and the input parameters from command line options while executing the script. filename = sys.argv[1] equates the name of the file to be read to the first argument on the command line after the name of the script itself.

+Part 2:
+I created a function that when called would count the instances of a the letter 'e' in littlewomen.txt with the following steps.

+1. Read the file.
+2. Store the content of the file in a variable.
+3. Use the count() method with the argument as a letter whose frequency is required.
+4. Display the count of the letter.

 ### References
 https://www.gutenberg.org/files/2701/2701-0.txt